 You don't need to know how to get it yet; you just need to know what you want to fill it with.
 If you empty the flower bed without having a plan of what to fill it with then weeds will grow over the patch.
-If you get rid of an old acquaintance that is dragging you back without know what type of person is going to fill that space, then anyone might step into the hole.
+If you get rid of an old acquaintance that is dragging you back without knowing what type of person is going to fill that space, then anyone might step into the hole.

 How do you do this?

 Have an idea of what or who you want to fill the space you are creating.
-Visualise it, write about it, make notes about it, find pictures of it on google images and spent time thinking about it.
+Visualise it, write about it, make notes about it, find pictures of it on Google Images and spent time thinking about it.

 Create space in your life and then start to see what you want to fill it.

 I have just created 7 weeks of space in my life for a new project.
-I am in the air flying to Los Angles right now to start screen writing.
+I am in the air flying to Los Angeles right now to start screen writing.
 Do I know exactly what is going to happen?
 Do I know exactly how it is going to go?

 I have no idea!

-I created the space in my life by leaving the UK, leaving Henry, Simon, James and Jack in charge of the business and putting an out of office on my emails.
+I created the space in my life by leaving the UK, leaving Henry, Simon, James and Jack in charge of the business, and putting an out of office on my emails.
 I have 7 blank weeks in front of me.

 It is exciting.
 It makes me nervous.
 It is absolutely what I need to do.

-I created space in my life, I visualised and thought about what I want and I have made it happen.
+I created space in my life, I visualised and thought about what I want, and I have made it happen.

-Now the rest is up to nature (and how much energy I put out!)!
+Now the rest is up to nature (and how much energy I put out!)
 I wonder what is going to fill the vacuum I created?

 Nature Abhors a Vacuum

-You might be thinking "Alan this sounds a bit woo woo for you!" and maybe it is.
+You might be thinking, "Alan, this sounds a bit woo woo for you!" and maybe it is.
 I believe the bit that sets me apart is that I create space, know what I am going for and then I take MASSIVE action.